LyubomirT/intense-rp-next/docs/features/deepseek-settings/main-settings.md

 !!! warning "Potential Delays"
     Enabling search can make responses take longer to generate, as DeepSeek needs to perform web searches and process the results.
 Use selectively if speed is important.

+## Clean Regeneration

+When enabled, Clean Regeneration makes IntenseRP Next smarter about handling identical requests.
+If you send the exact same content as your previous request (like hitting regenerate in SillyTavern), IntenseRP Next will use DeepSeek's regenerate button instead of starting a completely new chat.

+This is more efficient and preserves the conversation context, rather than wiping the chat history and starting fresh each time.

+!!! tip "Caveat"
+    This might not work perfectly, or sometimes not at all, depending on any issues with DeepSeek's regenerate functionality.
+That usually is because of censorship, button unavailability, or other factors outside of IntenseRP Next's control.
+If that's the case, it will fall back to starting a new chat.

 ## Network Interception

 The **Intercept Network** toggle enables the Chrome/Edge extension-based network interception feature, which significantly improves response capture reliability.